 The Petronas Twin Towers are the iconic landmark of Kuala Lumpur city and Malaysia.
 In fact, no visitor would miss visiting the Petronas Twin Towers if they are in Kuala Lumpur.
+Book your Malaysia visit visa and explore this landmark.
 The famous buildings have been dominating the city skyline of Kuala Lumpur since 1998.
 Here are a few interesting facts about Petronas Twin Towers, Malaysia.

 1. The Petronas Twin Towers is the tallest structure in Kuala Lumpur.
 It was the tallest buildings in the world till 2004, but then Taipei 101 in Taiwan surpassed it in this record.
 The Petronas Twin Towers is the tallest twin skyscrapers in the world.

 2. The twin towers stand 1,483 feet tall which includes the 242 feet high pinnacle and spire.
 Each of the twin towers is identical and in symmetry.
 It consists of an eight-lobed circular structure and a pyramid-shaped pinnacle surmounted by a slender steel spire.
 Each tower weighs around 300,000 tonnes and has 88 floors.

 3. The architecture beautifully combines modern and Islamic designs to create an iconic and distinctive structure that depicts Malaysia’s modernity and Islamic culture.
 Though the building looks very contemporary, the glass façade is designed to resemble Islamic motifs.
 The Twin Towers of Malaysia is designed by the Argentine-born American architect Cesar Pelli.